AdobeDocs/workfront.fr-FR/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/configure-ai-collaborators.md

 1. Dans le champ Nom du collaborateur, entrez le nom du collaborateur.
 Il s’agit du nom qui apparaît dans la liste des délégataires disponibles pour une tâche.
    <!--1.
 Select whether the collaborator will use a brand or Adobe Brand Intelligence for its reviews.-->
    <!--1.
 (Conditional) If the AI Collaborator will use Adobe Brand Intelligence, select the tenant that it will use.-->
-1. &#x200B;<!--(Conditional) If the AI Collaborator will use a Brand,-->Sélectionnez la marque et la consigne de marque qu’elle utilisera.
+1. <!--(Conditional) If the AI Collaborator will use a Brand,-->Sélectionnez la marque et la consigne de marque qu’elle utilisera.
 1. Cliquez sur **Enregistrer**.

 ## Gérer les collaborateurs d’IA